International route / South Asia

 Monsoon season (June–September) often obscures the peaks.
 The left side still shows interesting cloud formations over the mountains.
 October and November offer the clearest Himalayan views.

-What is the best side of plane for Delhi to Kathmandu?
+What is the best side for Delhi to Kathmandu?